FevetS/CMS2LidarProcessing/README.md

 The FUSION Processing Scripts.
 Edit these at your own risk.

 ### `scripts/01_PrepareDataForFusion.py`
-This script calls LASTools and FUSION.
+This script calls PDAL and FUSION.
 User needs to edit the following:
 - `project` - the name of the lidar project
 - `dirData` - file path to the input lidar data
-- `dirLASTools` - file path to LASTools executables
 - `dirFUSION` - file path to FUSION executables
 - `nCoresMax` - maximum number of processing cores available
 - `dirBase` - main output directory